Website User Experience Design – Nailing the Foundations

 Content

-Your UX designer will need to have a good idea about what content you are wanting to feature on each of the pages.
+Your UX designer will need to have a good idea about what content you want to feature on each of the pages.
 If you have any drafts of the website copy ready, sharing this will assist with content organisation.

 Users only remember 20% of text written and 90% of all information transmitted to the brain is visual.